 This is her story and experience as an adopted child, how this has impacted on her life and how she uses this to help her support and advise her clients.

-This summer, a BBC documentary Searching for Mum followed two women during their search for their birth mothers.
+Last summer, a BBC documentary Searching for Mum followed two women during their search for their birth mothers.
 I must admit, I was quite reluctant to watch it at first however after much deliberation, I decided to and share my thoughts here on the blog.

 This is not written in my professional role as a family lawyer.
 It is by no means, a guide for people who have experienced the adoption process or are thinking of embarking on the adoption journey.
 It is simply my personal reflection on my own adoption and a few of my observations.

 The programme detailed the journey of Ria and Rebecca: both women born in Sri Lanka and adopted by parents living in the United Kingdom.
 Ria is younger than me and was adopted by a couple who lived in Northern Scotland.
 Rebecca, is older than me and now has a family of her own, she was raised by two parents who were both Sri Lankan but lived in London.

 Ria had a happy ending to her story, she found her birth mother and her extended family, however, sadly Rebecca was unable to find her family despite meeting an elderly woman who was sure she was her grandmother.
 Both women had two very different experiences and upbringings, however, I found that both of their stories and feelings resonated with me.

 I was adopted from birth in Sri Lanka.
 I have an older brother in Sri Lanka.
 My birth mother put me up for adoption because she couldn’t afford to keep me.
 She hoped I would have a better chance and a better life out of Sri Lanka.
 My biological father left my birth mother, so it is likely I have other siblings.
 I have no ill feelings towards him but I never have and never will search for him.